Jakob Bogdani: Paintings

 His bird paintings featured an array of exotic species such as cockatoos, macaws, and mynas, which were likely to have been imported to European menageries at the time.
 He mixed them with familiar European birds such as great and blue tits, European green woodpeckers and Eurasian jays.
 He would often highlight a painting with a bird of red plumage, such as a scarlet ibis, red avadavat or northern cardinal.
 Numerous birds were usually crowded into his landscapes; an exception was the highly regarded Two Icelandic Falcons, painted around the end of the 17th century or early 18th.
 Currently housed in Nottingham Castle Museum and Art Gallery, it depicts two snowy white gyrfalcons.

 One of his pictures was used as the cover of the 1974 Procol Harum album Exotic Birds and Fruit.

 Several of his paintings are exhibited in the Hungarian National Gallery and the Museum of Fine Arts, Budapest.
+His painting Cat among roosters is in the Slovak National Gallery.